 Fashion ecommerce retailers are getting more and more creative with how they work to answer these questions.

-Take natural shoe brand Allbirds for example.
+Take natural shoe brand Allbirds, for example.
 It started exclusively online, eventually having so much success it opened select brick-and-mortar stores.
-At first, when a customer wanted an item that wasn’t in store, associates needed to email them a link so they could finish the purchase at home.
-But now, they use a “buy in-store, ship to consumer” model.
+At first, when a customer wanted an item that wasn’t in store, Allbirds’ associates needed to email them a link so they could finish the purchase at home.
+But now, the brand uses a buy in-store, ship to consumer model.

-“[Buy in-store, ship to consumer] allows for a much higher conversion than if we tell them to go back to their home and order it when they get back.”
+“[Buy in-store, ship to consumer] allows for a much higher conversion than if we tell them to go back to their home and order it.”

 —Travis Boyce, Head of Global Retail Operations, Allbirds